shimming-toolbox/shimming-toolbox-matlab/README.md

 First designed for use with the 24-channel spine shim ([Topfer R, et al., MRM, 2018](https://doi.org/10.1002/mrm.27089)).

-## Installation
+## Dependencies & Installation

 Before running this software you will need to install the following dependencies:
-- MATLAB (tested on R2015A, but more recent are expected to work)
+- MATLAB (tested on R2015A, but more recent versions are expected to work)
   - Optimization toolbox
   - Image processing toolbox
 - [SCT v 4.0.0](https://github.com/neuropoly/spinalcordtoolbox)

-Download (or `git clone`) this repository and add this folder (with sub-folders) to the Matlab path.
+To install, download (or `git clone`) this repository and add this folder (with sub-folders) to the Matlab path.
 For certain features (e.g. recording from a respiratory sensor in "daemon mode"), the Matlab path should be configured automatically at session start-up by adding the following lines to '~/startup.m' (create the file if it does not exist):